Kenya-Rae/mani-and-me/README.md

 - Order history was unable to be view when clicked due to no import of the order model.
 - Product management form displayed a 'BoundWidget' object has no attribute 'field' error.
 As I was trying to access the fields directly in the template in an invalid manner.
 I have removed the field from the form and tried {{ product_form|crispy }} instead.
 - When deleting products in the admin view, a page 404 error would display on the site.
 Making the site unusable, this was due to the products being deleted where still in the session ID.
+- Due to migrating to VScode mid project there were numerous amounts of issue on VScode, from stripe elements, edit function, terminal commands to project missing files and not running.
+I decided to work as much as possible on the original workspace I was using, Gitpod.
+This resolved alot of issue for me and I was able to continue and finish the project within the given time.
+I had manually make the merge for the changes I made when trying to code on VScode.
 - Django countries version was newer than the django version I was using, this caused issue in deployment as django countries had some incompatibilities.
 To over come this, I had to install the LTS version Django.
 Version 4.2 in particular.
+I have a runtime.txt to ensure the version of Python 3.12 was used in this project.
 - Favicon 404 error due to not accessing it through {% static 'path here' %}.
 - Server 500 error that was related to my custom-clearable-widget template was not being accessed correctly.
 Due to making my project complient with Flake8, I had broken the line where this template was being accessed.
 I undone the change to the file and everything was able to be accessed and used correctly.